 Click on the following links to to read more about the steering committees:

 Steering committee for Politics, Economics and the Organisation of Society (PESO)

 Steering committee for Studies in the Educational Sciences

 The Faculty Board is the highest collegial body at the university and has the overarching responsibility for following up and improving the quality of the university’s education and research.
-It must ensure that academic activities are conducted in accordance with the university’s strategies and overall aims and, based on these, provide rules and guidelines.
+It must ensure that academic activities are conducted in accordance with the university’s strategies and overall aims and, based on these, provide guidelines.
 It must continually evaluate and follow up the quality of education and research and, where necessary, suggest a course of action to the vice-chancellor.
 The board must also monitor strategic and ethical issues that are important to research and higher education, and deal with issues related to degree-awarding powers and the establishment and closure of main fields of study and degree programmes.